Aaronisanewbie/Asg1_Aaron/README.md

 # Credits

-Photos were used from Popmart.
+Photos and some context were used from Popmart.
 I received inspiration from its minimalistic colour choice and layout.